 - Laminated or glossy paper-based products (e.g. books, magazines, worksheets, etc.) and items with plastic covers (e.g. DVDs) are low risk items.
 Regular book browsing and circulation processes can occur as normal.
-There is no need to clean, disinfect or quarantine these items for any period of time. - For information on cleaning, including technological devices, see the guidelines in the Cleaning and Disinfecting section. - The BC Teacher Librarians Association has developed Recommendations for Access to Library Learning Commons Resources to Meet COVID-19 Requirements.
-In the case of any discrepancy in guidance, schools and school districts are expected to follow the Ministry of Education guidelines outlined in this document.
+There is no need to clean, disinfect or quarantine these items for any period of time. - For information on cleaning, including technological devices, see the guidelines in the Cleaning and Disinfecting section. - The BC Teacher Librarians Association has developed Recommendations for Access to Library Learning Commons Resources to Meet COVID-19 Requirements In the case of any discrepancy in guidance, schools are to follow the MoE guidelines outlined throughout this document.